Back to top

 It is the responsibility of the Program Administrator to ensure that all criminal background checks have been completed.

-No. All program staff, including volunteers, must be cleared to work with minors before a program or activity starts.
+No. All program staff, including volunteers, must be cleared to work with minors before a Program or Activity starts.
 If the results are delayed, program staff cannot start working or volunteering until he/she is cleared.

 7. If I have already had a background check, do I need another one under this Policy?